The Healthiest Carbs For Your Blood Sugar, According To An RD

 Berries are packed with vitamins, minerals, polyphenols, and antioxidants that reduce inflammation and oxidative stress.
 They are low in sugar and carbohydrates and high in fiber, making them friendly on the keto and low-carb diets.

 Which berries should you eat?
 All of them!
 Strawberries, blueberries, blackberries, raspberries, and other less common varieties!
 The more colors you eat, the more nutrients and different antioxidants you nourish your body with.
 Frozen berries are perfectly fine as they are often picked in season when their nutrient levels are at their peak.

-Apples can reduce the risk for cardiovascular disease, type 2 diabetes, Alzheimer's disease, cancer, asthma, and cognitive decline.
+Apples can reduce the risk9 for cardiovascular disease, type 2 diabetes, Alzheimer's disease, cancer, asthma, and cognitive decline.
 In addition to vitamins and minerals, apples contain pectin, a prebiotic fiber that promotes the growth of healthy gut bacteria.
-Apples also contain the antioxidant quercetin, which helps modulate immune response and reduce asthma and histamine allergic reactions.
+Apples also contain the antioxidant quercetin10, which helps modulate immune response and reduce asthma and histamine allergic reactions.
 Choose organic apples when you can as non-organic apples tend to lead The Dirty Dozen list when it comes to pesticide content.

 People with irritable bowel syndrome, SIBO, or digestive discomfort may experience stomach pain, bloating, gas, or diarrhea when eating apples.
 This doesn't mean you should avoid them long term.
 Instead, try to uncover why you can't tolerate apples and correct the problem so you can enjoy this healthy fruit again.